 Wearing: Wearing your baby with a singleton, is fun, practical, and feels very natural.
 We found that using a sling, was the easiest to manage getting on and off.
 You could also use a harness of sorts or anything that will allow you to keep you baby next to your body as much as possible, but these were too cumbersome for us.
 Baby wearing creates an attachment to your child in creating a safe, nurturing and comforting bond between baby and caretaker.
 My husband and I both loved wearing our first-born in a sling with everything we would do.
 We would carry him almost 90% of the time until he started to grow much bigger, until he was about 1yr old and then it decreased to about 40%.
 Simultaneously, I was pregnant with the twins on the way and my increasing belly size prevented me from carrying him so much.

 With twins, baby wearing is a bit more challenging but very do-able.
 With triplet infants, I don’t know.
 I can only report what we did in our family.
 We had to hire full-time help with our babies as I could not care for twin infants and a 14 month old alone.
 Fortunately I didn’t have to work outside the home, and could focus on the children.
 I was introduced to a wonderful, experienced mother (60 yrs old and raised 5 children) who was from Guatemala.
 Five days a week she lived with us and helped us to manage through the “survival years”.
 Bernard’s family is a combination of Spanish-Mexican-Polish-American.
-We both had lived in Mexico for many years previously in our lives, so Spanish is a second language for both of us.
+We both had lived in Mexico for many years previously in our lives before we met, so Spanish is a second language for both of us, and the child/family centered culture of Latin America has always appealed to us.

 While Bernard was at work during the days, Julia and I cared for the babies.
 We each would carry a baby in a sling or in our arms.
 This was much easier for Julia to do this than me, which became true for most things in the beginning.
 With her experience, her calm personality, her easy smile and great sense of humor, she became my teacher, my daily companion, and someone that I appreciated more than I could ever express to her.
 We switched off holding each baby, exchanging throughout the day, making sure that all three were given full attention to the best of our abilities.
 Sometimes we had to place one baby in the bouncy seat while one of us would cook or clean or fold clothes.
 Or one of us would have both babies in our lap while the other played with our toddler.
 They were long long long long days, that were managed in 15 minute increments, with 15 minute tasks.
 Everything became easier when I began to tell myself that any challenge of crying or screaming, or boredom, or the mundane constant repetition of chores, would be over in a matter of minutes.
 “This will all pass in a matter of minutes, stay calm, carry through” “chop wood, carry water” the basic fundamental actions of living and breathing, becoming a parent, being responsible for these little beings, caring and attending to all their needs, being present moment to moment.